 A 4-day, nationally recognized conference designed to bridge faith and public health and address health disparities among African American communities.

 - Watch over 30 hours of programming featuring nationally-renowned health, faith, and corporate influencers.

-- Registration covers enrollment in 90-minute capacity-building seminars and 60-minute virtual workshops.
+- Registration covers enrollment in 90-minute capacity-building seminars and 60-minute virtual symposiums.